 JUDICIAL COUNCIL BAR REVIEW SCHOLARSHIP

-The Judicial Council’s goals include increasing the number of minority lawyers and thereby increasing the pipeline for minority judges in the future.
-We recognize the enormous debt accumulated now during college and law school years, especially for minority students.
+The Judicial Council’s goals include increasing the number of lawyers and thereby increasing the pipeline for judges in the future.
+We recognize the enormous debt accumulated now during college and law school years, especially for law students.
 After all that expense, a law student then must prepare and take the bar exam to become a practicing attorney.
-Now, more money is needed to expend for bar preparation courses, which have proven to be a valuable and almost indispensable need for those taking the bar exam.
+Now, more money is needed to expend on bar preparation courses, which have proven to be a valuable and almost indispensable need for those taking the bar exam.
 Bar exam prep courses can run as high as over $3000.
-To assist law students of racial and ethnic minorities in securing their law licenses by passing the bar exam, the Judicial Council is offering a limited number of Bar Review scholarships in the amount of $2500 for graduating law students.
+To assist law students of racial and ethnics in securing their law licenses by passing the bar exam, the Judicial Council is offering a limited number of Bar Review scholarships in the amount of $2500 for graduating law students.
 If you are interested in learning more about the Judicial Council Bar Review Scholarship or applying, you may access the criteria and download the fillable application here.

 JUDICIAL COUNCIL CLERKSHIP PROGRAM

 The Judicial Council is establishing a nationwide Judicial Clerkship Program.
-The mission of the program is to pair African-American judges across the country with highly qualified racial and/or ethnic minority 2L and 3L law students during the 2022 spring term (from January to March) for a minimum of 15 hours weekly, virtually or in person.
-The Judicial Council is implementing the clerkship program to provide minority law students an opportunity to learn about courts; witness firsthand how judges do their jobs and make decisions; watch experienced litigators present their cases; and increase the clerk’s understanding of the law as applied in different types of cases.
+The mission of the program is to pair African-American judges across the country with highly qualified racial and/or ethnic 2L and 3L law students during the 2022 spring term (from January to March) for a minimum of 15 hours weekly, virtually or in person.
+The Judicial Council is implementing the clerkship program to provide law students an opportunity to learn about courts; witness firsthand how judges do their jobs and make decisions; watch experienced litigators present their cases, and increase the clerk’s understanding of the law as applied in different types of cases.
 The Judicial Council will also award a minimum of ten (10) paid stipends in the amount of $1,000.00 each to Judicial Clerkship Program participants.
 If you are interested in learning more about the Judicial Clerkship Program or applying, you may access the criteria and download the fillable application here.